 The average annual income for the Zululand households is very low.
 The figure below illustrates that half about 52% of households in the ZDM earn less than R20 000 per annum or R1 600 per month.
-16% of households have zero income.
-13,7% earn between R20 000 and R40 000 per annum.
+16% of households has zero income.
+13,7% earn between R20 000 and

+R40 000 per annum.
 This takes the figure of households that earn less than R40 000 per annum or R3 333 per month up to 66,1%.
 This implies relatively low affordability levels for goods and services.

-Figure 12: ZDM Annual Household Income
+Figure 11: ZDM Annual Household Income

-3.1.10.4 Dependency Ratio
+1.16.4 DEPENDENCY RATIO

-The Zululand dependency ratio is and has historically been high from 2001 to 2016 as it is 79,7% and 82,3% respectively, as shown in the figure below.
+The Zululand dependency ratio is and has historically been high from 2001 to 2016 as it is 79,7% and 82,3% respectively, as shown on the figure below.
 The high dependency ratio of more than 70% means that there is a high dependency burden in Zululand district, which is consistently the case for the five local municipalities.
 This means that one person in the working age group looks after two individuals in the non-working age population.

-Figure 13: Dependency Ratio Per Local Municipality 2011 And 2016
+Figure 12: Dependency Ratio Per Local Municipality 2011 And 2016